-EMGS did not incur R&D related costs in 2022 or in 2021.
+EMGS did not incur R&D related costs in 2023 or in 2022.

-The Group did not capitalise any employee costs in 2022 or in 2021.
+The Group did not capitalise any employee costs in 2023 or in 2022 related to R&D.

 Allocation of Net Income

 The Board of Directors proposes that the net income of EMGS, the parent company, shall be attributed to